daniel-rudrich/Py-Stream/docs/_pages/CONTRIBUTING.md

 ## Introduction

-Thank you for considering to contribute to this project!
+Thank you for considering to contribute to this project.
 As this project is currently completely maintained by one person it's far from perfect and may contain several flaws obvious to more experienced developers.
-Every kind of contribution is welcome!
+Every kind of contribution is welcome.

-Before contributing make sure to read the [code of conduct](../codeofconduct).
+Before contributing make sure to read the [code of conduct](CODE_OF_CONDUCT.md).

 ## Did you find a bug?